Shicheng-Guo/m6Asnp/extdata/alzheimer/readme.md

-### Genome-Wide Identification of m6A SNPs Associated With Alzheimer
+### Genome-wide identification of m6A-associated SNPs as potential functional variants for Alzheimer
-*